-Stop that Skype install!
-Here are the chat apps you should be using on Windows or MacOS
+Miss AIM?
+These are the best desktop chat clients to use today

-In last few years, it seems like everyone has ditched AIM, Trillian, and the like for Facebook Messenger, iMessage, and plain-old text messages.
+In last few years, everyone has seemingly ditched the typical instant messenger like AIM and ICQ for Facebook Messenger, iMessage, and plain-old text messages.
 And while person-to-person instant messaging is something we all do on our phones now, desktop clients are far from dead.
 In fact, they’re currently enjoying something of a renaissance.

-While apps like Trillian and AIM have fallen to the wayside, companies like Slack have seized an opportunity.
-By reaching back into the mists of time and resurrecting the ancient traditions of mIRC, Slack has ignited an arms race between Silicon Valley’s biggest players.
-Between Microsoft, Facebook, and dozens of smaller companies, it’s safe to say that pretty much everyone is trying their hand at a chat app.
-Microsoft’s recently-introduced Teams is simply one of the more recent apps to join the fray.
+With so many choices available at your fingertips, which chat app or apps should you be using?
+That depends on your needs.
+Are you working with teams?
+Do you want to chat with other gamers while playing online?
+We cover four of the best chat clients you can use across multiple platforms.

 Slack

-Slack is the de facto king for now, and for good reason.
-The software is slick, feature-rich, and pretty much ubiquitous.
+For teams, Slack is the de facto king for now, and for good reason: The software is slick, feature-rich, and pretty much ubiquitous.
 These days, you can’t throw a rock without hitting a business using Slack.
-It’s everywhere, not because it’s the default chat application for Windows or MacOS, but because it’s the best.
+It’s everywhere, not because it’s the default team chat application for many businesses and organizations, but because it’s simply the best on the planet.

 Why?
 The interface is clean, stylish, and straightforward.
 You have your channels on the left, your direct messages directly below.
 You also have Slackbot, which essentially amounts to Siri and Alexa’s less-helpful cousin.
 You can have Slackbot set reminders, and you can even customize it to respond to certain commands.

-More: Windows 10 Cloud is on the way — but what is it, exactly?

 With dozens of integrations — including support for a host of other productivity suites — Slack works well with just about every service out there, and businesses can further customize it to fit their needs.
-Plus, it’s a bit of a hot property right now.
-The Slack team is constantly updating the app to roll out new features, squash bugs, and make your chat experience as pleasant as possible.

 Plus, it’s free.
-There are also no ads, or limits on how many users you can have.
+There are also no ads or limits on how many users you can have.
 There are paid plans, and they provide a more robust experience and added storage space, but most users can get by with the free version.

-Need another reason why Slack is the best chat app on the market today?
-It runs on Windows, MacOS, iOS, Android, and directly in your web browser, without any major variations between platforms.
+Need another reason why Slack is the best team chat app on the market today?
+It runs on Windows, MacOS, iOS, Android and Linux in various flavors — even directly in your web browser — without any major variations between platforms.

 Download now from: